 - No preservatives are added.

 - It’s very versatile.
-Can be used for making green curry, as marinade for chicken, shrimps or fish or in soups.
+It can be used for making green curry, as a marinade for chicken, shrimps or fish or in soups.

 Shrimp paste gives a very traditional taste to this paste but if it is not available, you can skip adding it and replacing it with soy sauce.